 On November 29, 2011, the Corporation announced that the Brazilian aircraft manufacturer Embraer awarded the Embraer Suppliers Award - ESC 2011 in the Development Program category to its Landing Gear Product Line operations.
 One of eight companies worldwide honoured in as many categories, Héroux-Devtek had won the same award in 2009.
-This award recognizes performance excellence in quality, flexibility, deliveries, customer support and development by Héroux-Devtek's Landing Gear Product Line operations for their involvement in the Legacy 450 and 500 business jet programs.
+This award recognizes performance excellence in quality, flexibility, deliveries, customer support and development by Héroux-Devtek's Landing gear Product Line operations for their involvement in the Legacy 450 and 500 business jet programs.

 On December 14, 2011, the Corporation announced that its 123 unionized employees at its Laval Landing Gear Product Line facility have voted in favour of a new three-year collective agreement which extends through December 31, 2014.
-The Laval facility manufactures, repairs and overhauls small components for landing gear systems and hydraulic flight control actuators.
+The Laval facility manufactures, repairs and overhauls small-to medium-size components for landing gear systems and hydraulic flight control actuators.

-Héroux-Devtek decided to relocate its Cleveland facility from the leased property located at 7500 Associate Ave. to a 60,000 sq.ft building acquired on November 14, 2011 and located at 15900 Foltz Industrial Parkway in Strongsville OH.
-Héroux-Devtek expects to have completed the relocation of these activities in the summer of 2012.
+In the summer of 2012, Héroux-Devtek completed the relocation of its Cleveland facility from the leased property located at 7500 Associate Ave. to a 60,000 sq.ft building acquired on November 14, 2011 and located at 15900 Foltz Industrial Parkway in Strongsville Ohio.